Barnacle goose myth: Influence on church doctrine

-Pope Pius II and Sir John Mandeville
+Renaissance Era testimonies

 In 1435, Aeneas Silvius Bartholomeus (later Pope Pius II) travelled to Scotland to encourage James I of Scotland to assist the French in the Hundred Years War.
 He spent several months travelling around Britain, and recorded these travels in his book entitled "de Europa".
 A short section of the book is devoted to Scotland and Ireland.
-He described James as "… a sickly man weighed down by a fat paunch ...".
-He noted the cold inhospitable climate of Scotland and " .. semi-naked paupers who were begging outside churches (and) went away happily after receiving stones as alms…".
+He described James as "a sickly man weighed down by a fat paunch".
+He noted the cold inhospitable climate of Scotland and "semi-naked paupers who were begging outside churches (and) went away happily after receiving stones as alms".

 Continuing in this vein, he records the following story: